jankapunkt/js-set-extension/api.md

 <a name="Set.from"></a>

 ### Set.from(...args) ⇒ [<code>Set</code>](#Set)
-Creates a new Set from arbitrary arguments wihtout the need of "new" and the array notation.
+Creates a new Set from arbitrary arguments without the need of "new" and the array notation.

 **Kind**: static method of [<code>Set</code>](#Set)
 **Returns**: [<code>Set</code>](#Set) - A set containing the given argument values.